Description

 • Function Selection

-• Angle Unit (if needed)
+• Angle Mode

 The Formula